 |Greek symbol for PI|

 No one knows who invented Pi, yet the Ancient Greeks used this unusual symbol to denote pi - does it remind you of some monument we have been discussing?
 Why would the Greeks use such a symbol to denote the relationship of a circle to its diameter?
-Surely, you would use something round not a classic trilithon symbol as found at Stonehenge - unless of course, that's were it was first used!
+Surely, you would use something round, not a classic trilithon symbol as found at Stonehenge - unless of course, that is it was first used!

 |Trilithon used as a symbol for PI|

-Yet such a number is not good for trigonometry as a standard right angle triangle with a 360 degree circle has 90 - 60- 30 which allows simple mental maths to be calculated, such as calculating the sides of a triangle.
-For if it was based on a 100 degree circle the triangle angles would be 25 - 16.66 - 8.33 and the ability to calculate angles in your head or as an approximation (no electronic calculators in the Stone Age) would be far more difficult.
+Such a number is not good for trigonometry as a standard right angle triangle with a 360-degree circle has 90 - 60- 30 which allows simple mental maths to be calculated, such as calculating the sides of a triangle.
+For if it were based on a 100-degree circle, the triangle angles would be 25 - 16.66 - 8.33 and the ability to calculate angles in your head or as an approximation (no electronic calculators in the Stone Age) would be far more difficult.